-Book on Bangkok give new insights on its troubled relation with Isaan - The Isaan Record
+Book on Bangkok gives fresh insights on its troubled relation with Isaan - The Isaan Record

 Within the larger context of urban studies, a tension commonly exists between liberal urban values and the conservative, nativist, and traditionalist values of rural populations who cling to uncomplicated notions of identity and morals.

-While Cornwell-Smith admits that Bangkok is the “nexus of national confusion,” he seems to endorse this conventional view of liberal urbanties vs. conservative rurals.
+While Cornwel-Smith admits that Bangkok is the “nexus of national confusion,” he seems to endorse this conventional view of liberal urbanites vs. conservative rurals.
 But in Thailand, this construct has been put on its head.
 It’s not the barbarians at the gates but behind the gates.
 It is the “uneducated,” “rural” red shirts who have championed democracy and human rights, and international value.
 It is the masters lording over Bangkok who insist on imposing their version of Thainess: xenophobic, authoritarian, and always ready to urge the military to carry out yet another coup to protect its interests.

 Yet many Bangkokians are quick to assert exceptionalism in terms of race.
 Smugly notes Voranai Vanijaka:

 Much of Very Bangkok is dedicated to rich and nuanced accounts of Bangkok’s ethnic communities.
 It also goes to great lengths to challenge “the monoethnic view of Thailand.”
 The ethnic diversity of Thailand was only made apparent after Bangkok felt it had successfully inculcated the population with Thainess (and, of course, for tourism).
-Now, just like in other countries, Thais have complicated, hyphenated identities: Thai-Chinese, Thai Isaan, Thai-Indian, etc.
+Now, just like in other countries, Thais have complicated, hyphenated identities: Thai-Chinese, Thai-Isaan, Thai-Indian, etc.

 Beneath Thainess there has always been the flow of subterranean ethnic identities that have now only been made clear politically and socially.
 The country, “Thailand,” is built on an imperial model where a sacred center has imposed a colonial-style rule over a periphery of non- or less Thai peoples.
 The inevitable hierarchy of privilege whose maintenance is the government’s primary function has entrenched a model of ethnic and class superiority.

 In the past few decades, the internet has broken the state’s monopoly on information and allowed these submerged identities to learn more about the world and their own situations.
-Cornwell-Smith dedicates a section to Isaan and its contributions to Bangkok.
+Cornwel-Smith dedicates a section to Isaan and its contributions to Bangkok.
 He includes an account of an Isaan person comparing the situation of Isaan to American Blacks.
 The comparison is of course not exact, but the experiences of these two groups do share important similarity: the intellectual and physical labor of Isaan migrants has been central to the hyper-growth of the center, and it has been necessary to legitimize such unequal exploitation through the creation and maintenance of stereotypes that justify such exploitation in the first place.

+Cornwel-Smith cites Benedict Anderson’s keen observation that: “So far as I know, Bangkok has yet to give birth to a great novelist, poet, playwright, philosopher, architect, or social thinker.
+It is Khon Kaen, not Bangkok, that gave birth to Apichatpong Weerasetthakul, who is internationally regarded as among the very top world directors.”

-Cornwell-Smith keenly observes that Thailand (meaning Bangkok more or less) has never produced any outstanding art.
-But unwittingly this system has produced Isaan artists who solely have any claim to international recognition.
+This system has unwittingly produced Isaan artists who have excelled on the world stage.
 It is true: extreme privilege rarely creates great art.
 Art is most often the prize and burden of the oppressed.
-Predictably, Bangkok (or is it Thailand?) does not deign to recognize or embrace the accomplishments of these Isaan people; it recognizes only the forgettable mediocres who serve the power that be.
+Predictably, Bangkok (or is it Thailand?) does not deign to recognize or embrace the accomplishments of these Isaan people; it recognizes only the forgettable mediocrities who serve the power that be.

 The drama of Bangkok becomes tiresome

-In drawing close to the book, Cornwell-Smith points out that many have termed Thailand a “Theatre State.”
+In drawing close to the book, Cornwel-Smith points out that many have termed Thailand a “Theatre State.”
 The drama had always been a gawdy affair despite the pretensions of the one and only performer, Bangkok.
 It had always compelled its audience’s undivided attention.
 In the past few decades, though, the relentless performance has become a tawdry affair.
 The protagonist has been sinking where it stands, mired in greater and greater corruption.
 Sections of the audience have become rebellious and moved to mount their own performances in the shadows.
 Whatever art there may have been has been lost; a disenchanted audience’s compliance can now only come from the end of a gun.

-Cornwell-Smith says that he designed the book to be event-proof: whatever might happen in or to Bangkok, it is all presaged somewhere in the book; no matter what happens it will not affect the book and even may have in a sense confirmed its observations.
+Cornwel-Smith says that he designed the book to be event-proof: whatever might happen in or to Bangkok, it is all presaged somewhere in the book; no matter what happens it will not affect the book and even may have in a sense confirmed its observations.

-Despite being published before this past outbreak of student protest, Cornwell-Smith was still cognizant enough to sense the rumblings of the Millennials in Thailand who are more frank and socially conscious.
+Despite being published before this past outbreak of student protest, Cornwel-Smith was still cognizant enough to sense the rumblings of the Millennials in Thailand who are more frank and socially conscious.
 They are outraged at the crappy performance that’s being foisted upon them.
 Seen through eyes no longer susceptible to cheap artifice, the new generation has clarity: democracy has ever been denied to Thailand by tin pot despots whose claims to legitimacy turn to dust when exposed to reality.

 This meticulous social history does make Bangkok accessible and the overall sensation that once gets from reading the book is a sense of familiarity.
-It is a kind of biography of a place and the people who have animated it in all its foibilies, self-proclaimed grandeur, creativity, and conceits.
-Cornwell-Smith’s book is a celebration of a city that can be seen anew in its pages.
+It is a kind of biography of a place and the people who have animated it in all its foibles, self-proclaimed grandeur, creativity, and conceits.
+Cornwel-Smith’s book is a celebration of a city that can be seen anew in its pages.
 It is also an honest look at the perverse distortions caused by this type of primate city.

-The astonishing amount of what Cornwell-Smith has ferreted away all these years makes him an accomplice, a participant-observer in this biography of Bangkok.
+The astonishing amount of what Cornwel-Smith has ferreted away all these years makes him an accomplice, a participant-observer in this biography of Bangkok.
 It is in a strange way as much the journey of the author as it is of the city he now calls home.

 Very Bangkok will be the standard from which any future examination of Bangkok, if any dare attempt it, will be measured by.